tc39/proposal-array-is-template-object/README.md

 This is not an attempt to determine whether the current function was called as a template literal.
 See the linked issue as to why that is untenable.
-Especially the discussion around threat models, `eval` and tail-call optimizations that weighed against alternate approahces.
+Especially the discussion around threat models, `eval` and tail-call optimizations that weighed against alternate approaches.

 ## Possible Spec Language